Frequently asked questions

 Are there any visa regulations?

-We don't have visa requirements within the Marsden Fund guidelines, but we do have the requirement that you are employed at the institution for the duration of the grant.
-It is the responsibility of the institution to ensure that you are able to be employed in New Zealand for the duration of the grant.
+We don't have visa requirements within the Marsden Fund guidelines, but we do have the requirement that you are employed at a New Zealand-based organisation for the duration of the grant.
+It is the responsibility of the host organisation to ensure that you are able to be employed in New Zealand for the duration of the grant.
 That may require some visa requirements for those coming into the country.
 We are not able to provide any Immigration New Zealand advice.

 How many applications can I be on each year?